 Initial action

-The Faculty of the originating educational unit decides whether to approve proposals for new courses or changes to courses (including changes to courses in the educational unit’s dual degree programs) (GR VII.E.1-5).
+The Faculty of Record (SR 3.1.1) of the originating educational unit decides whether to approve proposals for new courses or changes to courses (including changes to courses in the educational unit’s dual degree programs) (GR VII.E.1-5).
 For the Honors Program and UK Core, the “Faculty” within the meaning of this rule is the body identified by the University Senate to perform the educational policy-making functions of the respective program.
 [SREC: 8/18/06; US: 5/7/2012]

+The proposal shall include identification of the educational unit/graduate program faculty serving as the Faculty of Record for the program, or its delegated Faculty of Record (see SR 3.1.1).

+For programs homed outside of a college, the proposal for the new program shall include the Senate form proposing the composition of the body to act as an educational unit Faculty of Record.
+[US: 11/13/2023]

 The department chair/director shall forward the proposal to the College Faculty, in a manner prescribed by the College Faculty Rules.
 The chair/director’s transmittal attests thereby that the proposal has been approved in accordance with the Rules of the Faculty of the originating unit.
 The department chair/director may include a separate opinion on the academic merits or on the administrative feasibility of the proposal.